Delivering new energy choices

 Colchester Amphora Energy Limited (CAEL) is an Energy Company, promoting the use of more low carbon sources of heat and power through a range of projects and initiatives, delivering new energy choices for people in Colchester.

-CAEL has experience within the energy sector and is currently building an innovative and highly sustainable district heat network to the north of the borough, at Colchester Northern Gateway.
+CAEL has experience within the energy sector and is currently building an innovative and highly sustainable district heat network to the north of the city, at Colchester Northern Gateway.

-Colchester Amphora Energy is wholly owned by Colchester Borough Council
+Colchester Amphora Energy is wholly owned by Colchester City Council

 Have a question about our work?